c4pr1c3/docker-cryptomg/README.md

 ## More information

-If you want you can check more information about the architeture of the app on the original `README.txt` file
+If you want you can check more information about the architecture of the app on the original `README.txt` file